Song for a Future Generation: Critical reception

 The song garnered positive reviews from music critics, who praised of the song's concept and praised its lyrics.
 Rolling Stone described the song as "mock-utopian" but felt that the song was "self-conscious."
 Stephen Holden from The New York Times described the song as "an amusing evocation of the current [sic] baby boom" and fun but serious.
 Music critic Robert Christgau commented that the song "is a completely affectionate, completely undeluded look at the doomed, hopeful, cheerfully insincere dreams and schemes of the kids who dance to B-52's songs."

 The song continues to be highly regarded retrospectively.
 Stephen Thomas Erlewine, writing for AllMusic, noted "Song for a Future Generation" as one of the best songs off of Whammy!, going on to state that the song is one of the "B-52's classics."

 Commercial Reception

-The song reached number 63 on the UK Singles Chart, peaking in its second week and spending a total of three weeks on the tally.
+The song reached number 63 on the UK singles chart, peaking in its second week and spending a total of three weeks on the tally.
 It was the group's highest-peaking single in nearly three years, their last single to crack the Top 75 of the UK Singles Chart being "Give Me Back My Man," from "Wild Planet" (which reached number 61).

-Covers
+Cover versions

 Electronica band Chicks on Speed remade the song for their 2000 albums, The Unreleases and Re-Releases of the Un-Releases as well as their 2000 EP Chix 52, which is an EP full of the B52s covers.